pfekin/attention-driven-transformers/README.md

         return self.norm2(x + self.ffn(x))
 ```

-This layer provides temporal integration across patches within a single variable, functioning as the only attention-based mixing step.
+The final attention layer applies self-attention across patch embeddings for each variable, serving as the model’s only mechanism for direct temporal interaction between patches.

 ### 5. Flattening & Prediction